 Cress is a lovely winter green with a pleasant peppery finish.
 It's bright flavor lends itself well to small salads or even as a sandwich topping, though it can also be used in soups.
 Cress, like many greens, is rich in beta carotene as well as vitamin K1.
 The vibrant peppery flavor of cress combines beautifully with unctuous sauces and foods rich in nourishing fat - mayonnaise, cream-based soups and unrefined olive oil.
 Choose cress that is tender and about two to four inches in length.

 Spinach, with its slightly bitter, slightly sweet flavor, is alternatively much-loved and much-loathed.
 Varieties of spinach thrive across the globe, with many cultures treasuring traditional recipes featuring this leafy, winter green.
 Spinach is a good source of folate, though not quite as dense in food folate as nutritional powerhouses like liver.
 It also contains beta carotene, vitamin C, iron and magnesium in addition to other vitamins and minerals.
 The young, tender leaves can be eaten fresh, provided your body enjoys healthy gut flora, in salads and combines beautifully with bacon and blue cheese.
 Alternatively, serve spinach cooked in cream, braised with stock or even sautéed and topped with sesame seeds.
-In our home, I often braise spinach in a mixture of clarified butter (see sources) and roast chicken stock before topping it with chopped preserved lemon.
-Choose spinach that is tender, young and small-leafed for the best flavor and texture – avoiding woody stems and bruised leaves when possible.
+In our home, I often braise spinach in a mixture of clarified butter and bone broth before topping it with chopped preserved lemon.
+Choose spinach that is tender, young and small-leafed for the best flavor and texture - avoiding woody stems and bruised leaves when possible.

 4. Tat Soi